smnorris/transportingharvestedbiomass/README.md

 #### `run-routing`

-Find least cost paths for all combinations of records in the `origins` and `destinations` tables, then dump output Origin-Destination table to csv:
+Find least cost paths for all combinations of records in the `origins` and `destinations` tables, then dump output Origin-Destination cost matrix to csv:

-    python thb.py routing <origins csv> <destinations csv> <output OD csv>
+For example:

+    python htb.py run-routing -n 10 -o my_output_file.csv